PCCLibrary/instruction-requests/resources/docs/dropzone-implementation.md

    - Check that the token is being properly passed in the form
    - Verify the associateFiles method is being called with the correct parameters
    - Ensure the TemporaryUpload record exists with the correct upload_token value
-   - Check that config('media-library.disk_name') is used consistently
+   - Confirm config('media-library.disk_name') is used consistently across all classes
+   - Examine the ensureDirectoryExists return value in the logs
-   - Look for errors in the logs during file association
+   - Look for errors in the logs related to directory verification
+   - Check the result boolean from associateFiles method

 ### Debugging